JetBrains/kotlin-web-site/docs/topics/ranges.md

 ## Range

-A range defines a closed interval in the mathematical sense: it is defined by its two endpoint values which are both included in the range.
-Ranges are defined for comparable types: having an order, you can define whether an arbitrary instance is in the range between two given instances.
+A range defines a closed interval.
+In the mathematical sense, it is defined by its two endpoint values which are both included in the range.
+Ranges are `defined for comparable types`: having an order, you can define whether an arbitrary instance is in the range between two given instances.

 The main operation on ranges is `contains`, which is usually used in the form of `in` and `!in` operators.